Data-compatibility of algorithms: Introduction

+In contrast with these, our main contribution is in the novel quest for data-compatibility instead of asymptotic convergence properties.

 The paper is organized as follows.
-In Section \ref{sec:data-comp} we define the notion of data-compatibility of a point with the data of a constrained minimization problem.
-The problem of minimizing a convex function over the intersection of the fixed point sets of nonexpansive mappings is defined in Section \ref{sec:Assump present prob} along with the proposed Hybrid Subgradient Method (HSM) for its solution.
-Inexact iterates are discussed in Section \ref{sec:inexact} followed in Section \ref{sec:convergence} by work on the main result that proves the ability of the HSM to generate a data-compatible point for the problem.
+In Section \ref{sec:data-comp} we define the notion of data-compatibility of a point with the data of a constrained minimization problem, and, in particular in Subsection \ref{subsec:investigating} we discuss the problem of guaranteeing a priori data-compatibility.
+In Section \ref{sect:origin} we present the origin and motivation of our work.
+The problem of minimizing a convex function over the intersection of the fixed point sets of nonexpansive mappings is defined in Section \ref{sec:Assump present prob} along with the Hybrid Subgradient Method (HSM) for its solution.
+Inexact iterates are discussed in Section \ref{Inexact Iter section} followed in Section \ref{sec:convergence} by work on the main result that proves the ability of the HSM to generate a data-compatible point for the problem.
 We present the string-averaging variant of the HSM in Section \ref{sect:SAPv}.
-In Section \ref{sect:inconsistent} we conclude with a specific situation wherein the data of a constrained minimization problem does not necessarily obey feasibility of the constraints, i.e., does not demand that $C=\cap_{i=1}^{m}C_{i}$ is nonempty.
+In Section \ref{sect:inconsistent} we consider a specific situation wherein the data of a constrained minimization problem does not necessarily obey feasibility of the constraints, i.e., does not demand that $C=\cap_{i=1}^{m}C_{i}$ is nonempty.
+Finally, in Section \ref{sect:hard-soft} we describe the minimization over disjoint hard and soft constraints sets problem and its relation to the work presented in this paper.